'With jazz weekend coming up, it’s the perfect time to open'

 Counter service being allowed again in pubs was one possible change being discussed.

-Tourism Minister Catherine Martin said ob Wednesday that she is confident that anomalies currently surrounding the reopening of nightclubs and live music venues will be resolved within 24 hours.
+Tourism Minister Catherine Martin said on Wednesday that she is confident that anomalies currently surrounding the reopening of nightclubs and live music venues will be resolved within 24 hours.

 Adrian Cummins, chief executive of the Restaurant Association, said he was much more optimistic about the outlook for his sector following Wednesday's meeting with Government.